 AL: Are you a plotter or a pantser?

-AL: What was the most difficult part of writing your books?
-What is the most fun part of writing your books?
+AL: What is the most fun part of writing a book?

 AL: What is your favorite book about writing?